As two of the best discount brokerages in Canada, the Qtrade vs. Questrade debate has had DIY investors arguing for years.

 Advantages of Qtrade over Questrade

-2) Slick initial updates when you login to your account.
+- Slick initial updates when you log in to your account.

-3) No fees or commissions on buying mutual funds.
-I generally find mutual funds to be a terrible investment option, but if they are your preferred investing method, then this is obviously a key feature.
+- No fees or commissions on buying mutual funds.
+I generally find mutual funds to be a terrible investment option, but if they are your preferred investing method, then this is obviously enticing.

 Who Should Choose Questrade

-- Are a basic couch potato investor (aka index investor) who will be purchasing a lot of ETFs.
-(Qtrade does have a limited menu of ETFs you can purchase for free, but my favourite options are not on the list.)
+- You are a basic couch potato investor (aka index investor) who will be purchasing a lot of ETFs.
+(Qtrade Investor does have a limited menu of ETFs you can purchase for free, including popular iShares all-in-one ETFs like XBAL and XGRO, but all of my favourite options are not on the list.)